GoInterject/GoInterject.github.io/wGetStarted/L-Dev-CustomerAging.md

 </div>

-**Step 2:** Stored procedure are natively supported by INTERJECT.
-There are a few key areas to note in the code example that help illustrate INTERJECT features.
+**Step 2:** Stored procedure are natively supported by Interject.
+There are a few key areas to note in the code example that help illustrate Interject features.

   * Parameters: The parameters included in the stored procedure are the same added to the Data Portal in a previous step.
-On each request, INTERJECT passes the Formula Parameters values from the spreadsheet configuration along with System Parameters to the stored procedure.
+On each request, Interject passes the Formula Parameters values from the spreadsheet configuration along with System Parameters to the stored procedure.
 Output parameters are supported which can populate values in the spreadsheet but they are not included in this example.

 ![](/images/L-Dev-CustAging/21.png)
 <br>

   * Validation: The example code includes an example of validating the input from Formula Parameter **@CustomerName** .
 It limits the search text to 40 characters and will raise an error if the length is beyond.
-The custom error shown has a prefix **UserNotice:** which tells INTERJECT to provide a message box with the text to the user as a response.
-Without the prefix, INTERJECT will interpret the error as a generic error.
+The custom error shown has a prefix **UserNotice:** which tells Interject to provide a message box with the text to the user as a response.
+Without the prefix, Interject will interpret the error as a generic error.

 ![](/images/L-Dev-CustAging/22.png)
 <br>

-  * Select statements: Returning data to INTERJECT simply uses a select statement as shown below.
+  * Select statements: Returning data to Interject simply uses a select statement as shown below.
 More than one can be returned at a time to reduce the connections needed to fully populate a complex report.
 You only have one select statement in this example.

 ![](/images/L-Dev-CustAging/23.png)
 <br>

-**Step 3:** It is important to test the stored procedure in the database before testing through the INTERJECT platform.
+**Step 3:** It is important to test the stored procedure in the database before testing through the Interject platform.
 The example code included a test SQL statement that can be executed in a new query as shown below.
 Be sure to change the procedure name to match your own.

 <button class="collapsible">Example Test Script</button>